elysiajs/documentation/docs/essential/handler.md

 ## set.status
 Set a default status code if not provided.

-It's recommended to use in a plugin that only only need to return a specific status code while allowing user to return a custom value for example, HTTP 201/206 or 403/405 etc.
+It's recommended to use this in a plugin that only needs to return a specific status code while allowing the user to return a custom value.
+For example, HTTP 201/206 or 403/405, etc.

 ```typescript twoslash
 import { Elysia } from 'elysia'